 With my business partner, Myles Schrag, I opened Soulstice Publishing in 2019.
-We create projects and help writers (especially those who live in our home territory on the Colorado Plateau) tell their stories.
+We help writers, especially those who live in our home territory on the Colorado Plateau, tell their stories.
 Our first book, To Imogene, a Flagstaff Love Letter: One town’s long-distance romance with an iconic trail race, was published in September 2019.
 Our most recent book, Voices of Navajo Mothers and Daughters: Portraits of Beauty, is available now.

 Some of my favorite writers are nature writers, and it’s been a pleasure to help a handful of the best see their works into print.
 Expert birder and writer Charles Babbitt invited me to help him finish the manuscript that became Birding Arizona: What to Know, Where to Go (R.W.
 Morse).
-The book answered many birding questions I’d always wondered about.
+The book is essential for birding Arizona (and editing it answered many birding questions I’d always wondered about).
 I worked with Ellen West, widow of George C. West, to complete his useful book Guide to the Plants of Arizona’s White Mountains, published by the University of New Mexico Press.
-I also worked with Eli J. Knapp, Ph.D., on organizing his fine and funny nature essays into book form, a process that forged a rich and enduring friendship.
-We’re both very proud of The Delightful Horror of Family Birding: Sharing Nature With the Next Generation (Torrey House Press).
+I also worked with Eli J. Knapp, Ph.D., on organizing his fine and funny nature essays into book form.
+We’re very proud of The Delightful Horror of Family Birding: Sharing Nature With the Next Generation (Torrey House Press).
 Here’s my review.

-As an editor, I focus on nonfiction and memoir.
-My favorite topics are science, nature, travel, the arts, history, and sports (especially running).
-My other specialty is editing technical writing.
-I learned how to work collaboratively with scientists while on the staff of a wildlife magazine, so I have particular expertise with wildlife-related topics.
-But I love to help scientists of all kinds reach a popular audience.
+As an editor, I focus on creative nonfiction.
+My favorite topics are science, nature, travel, memoir, the arts, history, and sports (especially running).
+I am also adept at editing technical writing.
+I have particular expertise with wildlife-related topics, but I love to help scientists of all kinds reach a popular audience.
 Learn more about my specialties here.